Techspin is supported by you. Affiliate links may earn us a small commission. Learn more

 UPS Buying Guide- Quick Tips

 Are you looking for battery backup?
 What kind of features are you looking for in a UPS?
 Please leave your thoughts in the comments.
-First let’s start with a Quick Tips section.
+First let’s start this UPS Buying Guide with a Quick Tips section.

 First, to ensure the battery’s maximum charge capacity, it’s recommended that you charge the battery for at least 8 hours, some manufacturers and higher capacity models may require a different amount.

 Second, check the wiring fault light.
 If it’s on, you need to check your outlet to make sure it’s correctly wired and grounded.
 The surge protection features won’t work if it’s not properly wired and grounded, and you won’t be covered by any Connected Equipment Guarantee.
 Get a wiring technician to fix it.

 Third, don’t connect power strips or extensions into either the battery plus surge or just surge protected UPS outlets, as it increases the risk of electrical fire.
 You also can’t use it for aquariums or on any transportation as condensation or vibration can cause a short.

 Number four, don’t plug a laser printer, paper shredder, copier, space heater, vacuum cleaner, pump, compressor, or power hungry devices like hairdryers into the Battery and Surge Protected Outlets.
 We’d recommend getting a separate surge protector power strip if you’re safeguarding heavy demand devices.

 Finally, to maximize battery runtime during a brownout or blackout, only battery backup your absolutely essential equipment.